info2roy/webPlusAppJSWdio/README.md

 This is test framework for QA automation written in Javascript using webdriver.io (https://webdriver.io/) and cucumber (https://cucumber.io) framework.

 # 2 Setup Steps

+The following are setup steps on Macbook Pro.

 ## 2.1 Install Java
 Install Java version 11.
 The java version displayed should show java version 11 as below.